hitesh7861/Campus-Learning-Program--Lowes-India/README.md

 Navigate to the folder where you just saved the project folder use command **npm install** so as to include the necessary **node modules**.

-After that activate your MongoDB server, using MongoDB community edition and after that create the collection and an admin user 'hitesh'using db.createUser({user:'hitesh',pwd:'1234',roles:['readWrite','dbAdmin']}) and connect that by mongoose.connect in app.js file.
+After that activate your MongoDB server, after that create the collection and an admin user and connect that by using mongoose in app.js file.

 And finally run the app by navigating to the folder and using the command **node app** on your terminal.